 A blisteringly fast fullback whose NRL career was a story of explosive potential persistently challenged by cruel knee injuries.

-William 'Zilly' Zillman's story in the NRL is one of tantalizing speed and frustrating fragility.
-Debuting for the Canberra Raiders as a teenager, he immediately turned heads with his electric pace from the backfield, seeming destined for representative honors.
-A series of devastating knee reconstructions, however, became a defining narrative, repeatedly halting his momentum just as he hit his stride.
-A fresh start at the Gold Coast Titans saw him play some of his most consistent football, even captaining the side, but his body never fully cooperated with his talent.
-Zillman's career stands as a testament to resilience, as he adapted his game post-injuries to become a smart, if less explosive, organizer from fullback and five-eighth before his retirement.
+William 'Zilly' Zillman captained the Gold Coast Titans after a career defined by speed and injury.
+Debuting for the Canberra Raiders as a teenager, his electric pace from the backfield seemed destined for representative honors.
+A series of devastating knee reconstructions halted his momentum repeatedly.
+A fresh start at the Titans saw him play some of his most consistent football, even leading the side, but his body never fully cooperated with his talent.
+Zillman adapted his game post-injuries to become a smart organizer from fullback and five-eighth before his retirement.

 1981–1996